PaulusMaulusIII/SF-Bernieware/README.md

   Can be accessed by tapping the green button in the cart pop-up.
 * #### search.js
   Allows the user to search by passing the search term to the gen.js script and displaying the fetched products on a sub.html.
 Can be accessed by clicking on the magnifying glass icon.
+* #### settings.js
+  Stores the global settings, such as back end server adress and websocket adress.

 ### DATA STORAGE